wlillisdev/quiz-master/README.md

 __Landing Page__

   - The landing page contains an eye-catching background image of a shelves of books that infers the theme of knowledge and quizzes.
-  - The text are you ready for  is annimated on page load and catches the users attention staight away, it is bold and white and contrasts well with background image.
+  - The text are you ready for  is animated  on page load and catches the users attention straight  away, it is bold and white and contrasts well with background image.
   - It also has a call to action with a button i want to play,that jumps to the category section of the homepage.

  ![Landing](assets/readme/landing-page.png)

-__About Us & Quizz Category__
+__About Us & Quiz Category__

-  - About Us section is a very brief description about Quizz Master to quickly the user more information about the company.
+  - About Us section is a very brief description about Quiz Master to quickly the user more information about the company.
-  - The Quizz Category section, quickly shows the four main quizz categories.Triva,Sport,Film,Music.
+  - The Quizz Category section, quickly shows the four main quiz categories.Triva,Sport,Film,Music.
-  - Each Category will change color once hovered over, once clicked it will lead the user to the quizz page.
+  - Each Category will change color once hovered over, once clicked it will lead the user to the quiz page.

  ![About & Category](assets/readme/about-us-new.png)

 __Fact Generator__

-  - This is a fun app that will create a new random intresting fact everytime the user clicks on the button.
+  - This is a fun app that will create a new random interesting  fact every time the user clicks on the button.
-  - This is aimed at grabbing a new users attention and helping to ensourage a user to click on a quizz after playing.
+  - This is aimed at grabbing a new users attention and helping to encourage  a user to click on a quiz after playing.
   - The button has a hover effect and will change color once clicked.

  ![Fact Generator](assets/readme/new-fact-generator.png)